A Complexity Dichotomy in Spatial Reasoning via Ramsey Theory: First-order expansions of the basic relations of RCC5

 \subsection{Uniformly continuous minor-preserving maps}

 Let $\bB$ be a first-order expansion of $\bR$.
 In this section we show that if there exists a uniformly continuous minor-preserving map from $\Pol(\bB) \cap \Can(\bR)$ to $\proj$, then a specific minor-preserving map $\eta$ (introduced in Section~\ref{sect:eta}) or $\rho$ (introduced in Section~\ref{sect:rho}) is a uniformly continuous minor-preserving map from $\Pol(\bB) \cap \Can(\bR,\prec) \to \proj$.
-For this task, we need some more results from finite universal algebra that will be recalled in the following (Section~\ref{sect:siggers}).
+For this task, we need some concepts from finite universal algebra that will be recalled in the following.